lyme%25252Bdisease%25252Btreatment.jpg

 An option is to take this “What do you do if you get a tick bite?” information and see your healthcare provider.
 Hopefully, the evidence for more aggressive treatment will convince them to treat you appropriately.
 If not, please call, and I'll work you into my schedule quickly if needed.

-If you are interested in treating using Integrative Medicine, see Stephan Buhner's herbal protocols here: http://buhnerhealinglyme.com/the-protocols/
+If you are interested in treating using Integrative Medicine, see Stephan Buhner's herbal protocols here: Healing Lyme, Natural Healing of Lyme Borreliosis and the Coinfections Chlamydia and Spotted Fever Rickettsiosis, 2nd Edition

 Keep in mind that acute appointments are NOT appropriate for someone who has had symptoms for longer than a few weeks.